Introducing GPS tracking to drivers & employees

 Tough Questions & Answers

-Having helped many companies with GPS implementation, we know there will likely be some tough questions you will have to face.
+Having helped many companies with Introducing GPS tracking and the implementation, we know there will likely be some tough questions you will have to face.
 A list of the most frequently asked tough questions are below.
 While many of the answers will be based on your individual company’s policies, we have given some guidelines for communication.

 Absolutely.
 We trust you but we must verify and collect metrics to help run the company efficiently.
 Driving a vehicle, selling, servicing, and delivering our products is a huge responsibility and that is why you are part of our team.
 We are installing this GPS system to help us better manage the entire fleet, not just a single truck.
 It will give us an overall picture of how the fleet is operating and will point out areas that we could improve on as a company.
 We see it as a very positive change and we think you will too.